Purdue University Office of Admissions logo

 Economists work for local, state, and federal government, as consultants for corporations, in the banking industry, and as analysts in the private and public sectors.
 Students who continue in graduate studies commonly get advanced degrees in business, law, and economics.

-portrait of Alexis Gomis
+portrait of Marius Gouillon

 Plan of Study

-Economics (School of Management) Webpage
+Economics (Daniels School of Business) Webpage

-Transfer to Economics (School of Management)
+Transfer to Economics (Daniels School of Business)

 Purdue admits to individual majors.
 Transfer students must meet Purdue's overall transfer criteria, as well as any major-specific requirements.
 Before you apply, check the closed programs page to confirm this major is open to transfer students.
 If it is, refer to the information below for major-specific transfer criteria.